Email is the main method for phishing/hacking but also file downloads.

 - .gadget

 Macro enabled / Microsoft Office files have always been a problem.
-Microsoft disable macro’s by default but that has not always been the case or may remain so, so you should consider blocking these also:
+Microsoft disable macro’s by default but that has not always been the case or may remain so.
+Staff with access or IT may enable macro’s for a particular user or all users which should be a managed and reviewed situation.
+For this reason you should consider blocking these also:

 - .DOCM, .DOTM, .XLSM, .XLTM, .XLAM, .PPTM, .POTM, .PPAM, .PPSM, .SLDM